Duplums/SMLvsDL/README.md

 ## Objective

-This library aims at reproducing results described in "Deep Learning Improvement over Standard Machine Learning in Anatomical Neuroimaging comes from Transfer Learning", Under Review
+This library aims at reproducing results described in "Exploring the potential of representation and transfer learning for anatomical neuroimaging: Application to psychiatry", NeuroImage 2024

 It contains the main scripts to run the different experiments with 1) Standard Machine Learning (SML) models including kernel-SVM and regularized linear models (Logistic Regression with l1 and ElasticNet); 2) CNN models including 3D-AlexNet, 3D-ResNet and 3D-DenseNet.